-The Rensselaer Defined Contribution Plan allows employees to contribute 1% of their pay (up to legal limits) and receive a generous 8% employer match.
+The Rensselaer Defined Contribution Plan allows employees to contribute a minimum of 1% of their pay (up to legal limits) and receive a generous Rensselaer contribution equal to 8% of their pay.
 Employees must work full time for three years to be 100% vested (own) in the 8% match account contribution.

 Rensselaer also sponsors a 403(b) plan that allows all employees to save money on a pre-tax basis to supplement their retirement income.

 Rensselaer expects and intends to continue these Plans indefinitely.
 However, please note that Rensselaer also reserves its right to end each of the Plans if necessary, as well as to amend each of the Plans at any time.